What should you ask your doctor about penile cancer?

 - What risks or side effects are there to the treatments you suggest?

-- How will treatment affect my ability to urinate or to have sex?
+- Will treatment affect my ability to urinate, have sex, or to have children?

 - What are the chances that my cancer will recur?
 What would we do if that happens?

 In addition to these sample questions, be sure to write down some of your own.
 For instance, you may want to ask about second opinions or about clinical trials for which you may qualify.

 Last Medical Review: 03/30/2015